Unified.to

 Key factors:

-• Sync-and-store platforms hold customer data
+• Data storage vs pass-through.
+Sync-and-store platforms hold customer data — migration requires rebuilding pipelines and re-syncing.

-• Switching providers means rewriting integration logic
+• SDK and schema dependency.
+Switching providers means rewriting integration logic.

 Not all pricing is visible.

+Unified APIs are often evaluated as infrastructure.
 In practice, they behave like a pricing decision embedded inside your product.

 • Per-connection models tie cost to customer growth and integration depth

-• Usage-based models tie cost to actual activity
+• Usage-based models tie cost to actual activity (and reward architectural discipline)

-• Per-consumer models tie cost to adoption
+• Per-consumer models tie cost to customer count

-• Per-integration models fix cost upfront
+• Per-integration models fix cost upfront but cap your catalog reach

-The wrong model turns integrations into a constraint—something you limit, gate, or optimize around.
+The wrong model turns integrations into a constraint — something you limit, gate, or optimize around.

 The right model lets integrations scale with your product, not against it.